 3. Peek Inside The Kremlin Walls

 Although touristy, getting an inside look of the Kremlin should be on your list.
-Inside the largest fortress in Russia you’ll see beautiful historical cathedrals, where Putin works, and the former residence of the Russian Tsars
+Inside the largest fortress in Russia you’ll see beautiful historical cathedrals, where Putin works and the former residence of the Russian Tsars

 If you’re looking to visit on the cheap, we recommend buying tickets online so you can skip the line.
-Pick up a map and start exploring on your own; prior research into each building will pay off.
+Pick up a map and start exploring on your own!
+Prior research into each building will pay off.
 We decided to get a private tour guide through MoscowMe, since we don’t know much about Russian culture.
-We were thankful for our knowledgeable and english speaking guide Kirill.
+We were thankful for our knowledgeable and English speaking guide Kirill.
 A private tour cost us $62 USD each.

 4. Experience an Authentic Siberian Banya

 Our experience was unforgettable.
-We lay down in a sauna on a canopy of fir branches, while being brushed with the brooms.
+We laid down in a sauna on a canopy of fir branches, while being brushed with the brooms.
 It smelled like a forest in there!
 We then took a soak in cold and hot wooden barrels mixed with herbs and berries.
 Throughout the process we took breaks laying in the hayloft with sounds of birds chirping and sipped tea with Siberian honey.
 To top it off I had a 30-minute honey massage and Ari had a body scrub.
 It felt like heaven!